 The Board meets at least once a year.
 (Bylaw 1.1.6 makes provision for special meetings other than the meeting at the annual conference.)
 A Board member who is unable to attend the annual meeting notifies the Executive Director.
 Members who are not able to physically attend the meeting should participate by conference call or video/web conference.
 Board members may not send substitutes to represent them.
-At the meeting held at the annual conference, the Board considers many reports, including:
+At the meeting held at the annual conference, the Board considers a number of reports, including:

-- 1. Financial performance.
+- 1. Financial performance report.

 - 2. Proposed budget.

-- 3. Auditor's report.
+- 3. Auditor's report (when appropriate, typically every three years).

-- 4. Committee and SIG reports.
+- 4. Committee and Special Interest Group (SIG) reports.

 - 5. Regional Vice Presidents' reports.

 - 6. Editors' reports.

-Mid-year Report from Executive Committee
+Interim Report from Executive Committee

-The Executive Committee meets in mid-year (Bylaw 2.6.2.) and distributes a report on that meeting to members of the Board of Directors.
-(See 050-002 Report on Mid-year Executive Committee Meeting, Business between Annual Meetings.)
+The Executive Committee meets in between annual meetings and distributes a report on that meeting to members of the Board of Directors.
+(See 050-002 Report of Interim Executive Committee Meeting, Business between Annual Meetings.)